aleksey-nikolaev/predef_wiki/Libraries.md

 Version|`__GNU_LIBRARY__``__GNU_LIBRARY_MINOR__`|Until version 5
 Version|`__GLIBC__``__GLIBC_MINOR__`|From version 6

-Please notice that the `` header file does not exist on all platforms, so it cannot be included without further ado.
+Notice that the `` header file does not exist on all platforms, so it cannot be included without further ado.
 However, since it is included by other GNU glibc header files, a better way to obtain the above-mentioned macros is to include the `` header file (see e.g. paragraph 4/6 in ISO/IEC 9899:1999).

 ### [klibc](http://en.wikipedia.org/wiki/Klibc) ###